MILDY1234/100-days-of-ML-Challenge/README.md

 The decision of how many neighbors to use for k-NN determines how well the model will generalize to future data.
 The balance between overfitting and underfitting the training data is a problem known as bias-variance tradeoff.
 In practice, choosing k depends on the difficulty of the concept to be learned, and the number of records in the training data.
 One common practice is to begin with k equal to the square root of the number of training examples.
+An alternative approach is to test several k values on a variety of test datasets and choose the one that delivers the best classification performance.